Druze

-The Druze have a special reverence for Shuaib, who they believe is the same person as the Biblical Jethro.
-The Druze believe that Adam, Noah, Abraham, Moses, Jesus, Muhammad, and Isma'il ibn Ja'far were prophets.
-Druze tradition also honors and reveres Salman the Persian, al-Khidr (who they identify as Elijah, reborn as John the Baptist and Saint George), Job, Luke the Evangelist, and others as "mentors" and "prophets".
+The Druze hold Shuaib in high regard, believing him to be the same person as the biblical Jethro.
+They regard Adam, Noah, Abraham, Moses, Jesus, Muhammad, and the Isma'ili Imam Muhammad ibn Isma'il as prophets.
+Additionally, Druze tradition honors figures such as Salman the Persian, al-Khidr (whom they identify with Elijah, John the Baptist and Saint George), Job, Luke the Evangelist, and others as "mentors" and "prophets".

-The Druze do not permit outsiders to convert to their religion.
-Marriage outside the Druze faith is rare and strongly discouraged.
-Most Druze religious practices are kept secret.Even though the faith originally developed out of Isma'ilism, the Druze are not Muslims.
 The Druze faith is one of the major religious groups in the Levant, with between 800,000 and a million adherents.
-They are found primarily in Lebanon, Syria, and Israel, with small communities in Jordan.
-They make up 5.5% of the population of Lebanon, 3% of Syria and 1.6% of Israel.
-The oldest and most densely-populated Druze communities exist in Mount Lebanon and in the south of Syria around Jabal al-Druze (literally the "Mountain of the Druze").
+They are primarily located in Lebanon, Syria, and Israel, with smaller communities in Jordan.
+They make up 5.5% of Lebanon's population, 3% of Syria's and 1.6% of Israel's.
+The oldest and most densely populated Druze communities exist in Mount Lebanon and in the south of Syria around Jabal al-Druze (literally the "Mountain of the Druze").

 The Druze community played a critically important role in shaping the history of the Levant, where it continues to play a significant political role.
-As a religious minority in every country in which they are found, they have frequently experienced persecution by different Muslim regimes, including contemporary Islamic extremism.
+As a religious minority, they have often faced persecution from various Muslim regimes, including contemporary Islamic extremism.

+Several theories about the origins of the Druze have been proposed, with the Arabian hypothesis being the most widely accepted among historians, intellectuals, and religious leaders within the Druze community.
+This hypothesis significantly influences the Druze's self-perception, cultural identity, and both oral and written traditions.
+It suggests that the Druze are descended from 12 Arab tribes that migrated to Syria before and during the early Islamic period.
+This perspective is accepted by all Druze communities in Syria and Lebanon, as well as by most Druze in Israel.